alephium/www/src/content/news/miners-highlight-1-cedric-crispin-c4ed456f6d10/index.md

 #### **What can we call you, and where should we picture you?**

-My name is the same of my mining pool: <a href="https://alephium.cedric-crispin.com/" data-href="https://alephium.cedric-crispin.com/">Cedric CRISPIN</a>.
+My name is the same of my mining pool: <a href="https://alephium.cedric-crispin.com/" >Cedric CRISPIN</a>.
 I’m from France, more specifically, the French West Indies (Martinique).

 #### **Can you tell us a bit about yourself, your passion for mining, and your background story?**